-- Motivating educators to incorporate the design approach to planning and teaching.
+- Motivating educators to incorporate the engineering design approach to planning and teaching supported by professional development;

-- Building an awareness of effective methods to confront student misconceptions.
+- Building an awareness of effective methods to confront student misconceptions; and

-Watch NASA Spotlite videos produced by students for students!
-The video, “NASA Spotlite: Atmosphere,” was produced by students at Arlington Tech (Arlington Public Schools in Texas).
-Arlington Tech uses an interdisciplinary approach in production of the videos.
-Chemistry students perform the background research on the topic and then pass the research onto English students to draft scripts.
+Watch an example of a NASA Spotlite video produced by students for students!
+The video, “NASA Spotlite: Atmosphere,” was produced by students at Arlington Tech (Arlington Public Schools in Virginia).
+Arlington Tech uses an interdisciplinary approach strategies in production of the videos.
+Chemistry students perform the background research on the topic and then pass the research on to English students to draft scripts.
 Media students review the drafted scripts, select the one they wish to produce, and then film, edit, and complete production of the video.

 Project Web Site